Nickster28/Maret-Calendar-Scraper/README.md

 ### GET /schoolCalendars

 This sends back a JSON response containing information about the events in all the main school calendars for the next two months.
-With the given util.js setting for URL, the format is an array of event objects, in chronological order from earliest to latest:
+With data scraped from https://www.maret.org/fs/elements/6221, the format is an array of event objects, in chronological order from earliest to latest:

 ```javascript
 [